jqin4749/jqin4749.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a PhD Candidate in the [Department of Information Engineering](https://www.ie.cuhk.edu.hk/) at The Chinese University of Hong Kong, where I am advised by [Prof. Raymond Yeung](https://www.ie.cuhk.edu.hk/faculty/yeung-wai-ho-raymond/).
 I received my Bachelor's degree in Electrical Engineering with First Class Honors from The University of Sydney in 2020.
-During my undergraduate studies, I worked with [Prof. Philip Leong](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/philip-leong.html).
+During my undergraduate studies, I worked with [Prof. Philip Leong](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/philip-leong.html) on perturbation based neural network on-chip training.

 I have been a reviewer for NeurIPS, CVPR, ECCV, ACM MM, and AAAI.
 My research focuses on learning and modeling complex systems with AI.
-I am particularly interested in finding the underlying representation of data and solving realhttps://github.com/jqin4749/jqin4749.github.io/blob/main/_pages/about.md-world problems with interdisciplinary knowledge.
+I am particularly interested in finding the underlying representation of data and solving real world problems with interdisciplinary knowledge.

 News